Week 12 NFL score predictions: A guide to best games, more

 Darren Woodson sees the 49ers scoring 30-plus points in their Week 12 game but John Fox prefers the Bucs' offensive potential.

 FPI win projection: TB, 65.5 percent.
 Nick Mullens has posted a 70-plus Total QBR in each of his first two starts for the Niners.
-They've seen only two QBs post a 70-plus Total QBR in three or more consecutive games (min.
-20 action plays) since QBR was first tracked in 2006: Colin Kaepernick had a four-game streak in 2011 and Jimmy Garoppolo had a three-game streak last season.
+They've seen only two QBs post a 70-plus Total QBR in three or more consecutive games (minimum 20 action plays) since QBR was first tracked in 2006: Colin Kaepernick had a four-game streak in 2011 and Jimmy Garoppolo had a three-game streak last season.

 What to watch for in fantasy: Breida's big-play ability (eighth in the league in carries going for over 10 yards) combined with the Bucs' inability to stop big plays (eighth-most 10-plus-yard carries allowed per game) is a recipe for success in Week 12.
 Read more.